 How to Stop Hiccups in Dogs

 If you do feel like hiccups are hurting your dog’s quality of life, you should take the time to figure out how to stop them before they become a problem.
 For most dogs, the hiccups are going to happen because they’re eating or drinking a little too quickly.
 Fortunately, this is a problem that’s easier to solve than you might imagine.
-Simply picking up the right kind of feeding system can make it easier to slow your dog’s food intake down, which means that he or she is much less likely to develop hiccups from eating too quickly.
+Simply picking up automatic dog feeder with a timer can make it easier to slow your dog’s food intake down, which means that he or she is much less likely to develop hiccups from eating too quickly.

 Likewise, you might want to make sure that your dog has the right kind of water dish.
 Some dishes only let your dog drink so much at a time, which can make it easier to stop hiccups from occurring.
 Anything that stops your dog from taking in more air will help him or her to avoid this annoying problem.